A step-by-step guide

 If you have a special talent in the arts, you might want to submit an arts portfolio.

 Our art, music, and theatre studies departments will accept electronic submissions of portfolios, recordings, or presentations.
 The appropriate department will review your material.

 Wellesley College does not have a dance department and does not review creative writing materials.
 Please do NOT submit any dance and/or creative writing supplements as they will not be evaluated.

-- You must submit your portfolios, recordings, or presentations electronically using SlideRoom.
-Wellesley does not accept art supplements through the Common Application or Coalition Applications.
+- You must submit your portfolios, recordings, or presentations electronically through the Wellesley Applicant Portal.
+Wellesley does not accept art portfolios through the Common Application or Coalition Applications.
 Please do not mail any materials to the Office of Admission.
 Submissions sent by mail will not be reviewed or returned.

 - Follow the guidelines and instructions as outlined by Wellesley’s art, music, and theatre studies departments.